Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Empirical Evidence from Amazon.com

-One concern is that products with higher consumer search costs may also tend to be more expensive or have higher production costs.
-To address this, we run the following equivalent regressions, controlling for category fixed effects.
+We also conducted a regression analysis to control for category fixed effects and rule out alternative explanations such as that products with higher search costs may also tend to be more expensive or have higher production costs.
+Table \ref{tab:algo_search_inter} in the web appendix shows that the results remain similar even after controlling for these effects.

-Table \ref{tab:algo_search_inter} presents the results.
-The interaction of algorithm usage and consumer search costs on prices is significantly negative when controlling for category fixed effects.